-Reduction is strength are significantly correlated to smaller whole-muscle CSA, P=.003.
-Report the adjusted R^2 for the model

-Can explain percent of variance- of strength by knowing CSA

 Enhanced Muscle Loss in Obese Mice

 To determine whether obesity interacts with long-term glucocorticoid treatment to induce losses in muscle mass, we treated lean and obese male mice with dexamethasone for five weeks.
 Dexamethasone caused a reduction in total body lean mass in both lean and obese mice.
 Consistent with losses in strength, obese-dexamethasone treated mice had greater losses in lean mass as assessed by echoMRI(Figure 2a).
 This loss in lean mass is consistent with previously reported effects of glucocorticoids on muscle atrophy (7).
 This loss was also observed in specific hindlimb muscles.
 At sacrifice, the NCD animals quadricep and tricep surae weights were smaller by X percent in the dexamethasone treated.
 While in HFD animals, quadricep and tricep surae weights were smaller by X percent in the dexamethasone treated (Figure 2b).